 GL 251 Sophomore Seminar in Geology 1 Cr.

-This course introduces the fundamentals of scientific investigation and communication.
-A research project introduces the Sceinctific Method, while reading and comprehension of scientific literature is coupled with instruction in and application of technical and scientific writing.
-Other forms of scientific communication, including poster and oral presentations, are addressed.
-Students learn the appropriate techniques for displaying and interpreting scientific data.
-Students may not earn credit for both ES 251 and GL 251.
-Offered Fall semester.
+Introduces the fundamentals of scientific investigation and communication.
+An experimental project introduces the Scientific Method, while scientific literature is introduced and coupled with instruction in and application of technical writing.
+Students learn to communicate scientific information in poster and oral presentations and they initiate development of their professional portfolio.
+1 lecture hour.
+May not earn credit for both ES 251 and GL 251.
+(Fall).

 GL 253 Geomorphology 4 Cr.

-A course on the origin and evolution of Earth’s surface features by geological processes acting upon various earth materials and geological structures.
-Classroom 2 hours, laboratory and/or field work 4 hours.
-Prerequisite: GL 110.
-Offered spring of even-numbered years.
+Examines the origin and evolution of Earth’s surface features by geological processes acting upon various Earth materials and geological structures.
+2 lecture hours, 4 laboratory and/or field hours.
+Prerequisite: GL 110 (Fall, odd years).

 GL 255 Hydrogeology 3 Cr.

-This course provides examination of the basic principles of groundwater, including its occurrence, flow and development, the assessment and remediation of groundwater contamination, and the protection of groundwater as a natural resource.
+Provides examination of the basic principles of groundwater, including its occurrence, flow and development, the assessment and remediation of groundwater contamination, and the protection of groundwater as a natural resource.
 3 lecture hours.
 Prerequisite: MA 107, EG 109 or GL 110 or GL 156 (Spring).

 A course that provides the analysis and interpretation of sedimentary rocks, sedimentary processes and environments of deposition.
-Classroom 2 hours, laboratory and/or field work 4 hours.
-Prerequisite: GL 110, GL 111 or GL 156.
-Offered fall of even-numbered years.
+3 lecture hours, 4 laboratory and/or field hours.
+Prerequisite: GL 110, GL 111 or GL 156 (Fall, even years).

 GL 258 Stratigraphy and Tectonics 4 Cr.

-A course that provides a geological field or laboratory project on a topic chosen by mutual consent of the student and the instructor.
+Students conduct an independent study on a geological field or laboratory project.
+Topic chosen by mutual consent of the student and the instructor.
 A written report is required.
 May be repeated one time for credit.
-Prerequisite: GL 110 or GL 111 or GL 156 and permission of the instructor.
+Prerequisite: GL 110 or GL 111 or GL 156, and Department Chair permission.
+(Occasionally).

 GL 261 Field Geology 4 Cr.

 A study of the techniques used in the measurement of large and small scale geologic structures.
 Emphasis is placed on field recognition of features such as bedding, cleavage, folds, faults and their use in geologic mapping.
-Classroom 2 hours, laboratory 4 hours.
+3 lecture hours, 4 laboratory hours.
 Prerequisite: GL 110 or GL 156 or permission of the instructor.
-Offered fall of even-numbered years.
+(Fall, even years).

 GL 262 Structural Geology 4 Cr.

-A course that provides the analysis and interpretation of patterns in the structural features of the Earth's crust.
+Students study the analysis and interpretation of patterns in the structural features of the Earth's crust.
 Topics include the genesis of tectonic features, analysis of strain in rocks, the interpretation of multiply-deformed rocks, and modeling of faults and fractures.
-Classroom 3 hours, laboratory 3 hours.
-Prerequisite: GL 261 or permission of the instructor.
-Offered spring of odd-numbered years.
+3 lecture hours, 3 labratory hours.
+Prerequisite: GL 261 or instructor permission.
+(Spring, odd years).

 GL 263 Mineralogy 4 Cr.

 Introductory crystallography and crystal chemistry are used to explain the properties of minerals.
-Each of the major mineral groups is studied in the laboratory with a focus on developing competency in the identification of the ore minerals and the rock-forming minerals.
-Development of an understanding of mineral associations is emphasized and field trips allow opportunity to improve these skills.
-Classroom 2 hours, laboratory 4 hours.
+The major mineral groups are studied with a focus on developing competency in the identification of the ore minerals and the rock-forming minerals.
+Development of an understanding of mineral associations is emphasized in laboratory excercises and field trips.
+3 lecture hours, 4 laboratory hours.
 Prerequisite: GL 110 or GL 156 or permission of the instructor.
-Offered fall of odd-numbered years.
+(Fall, odd years).

 GL 264 Petrology 4 Cr.

 Following an introduction to optical identification of the rock-forming minerals using the polarizing microscope, the mineralogy and textures of common rocks are studied by means of thin sections.
 The genesis of these rocks is explained through a study of the physical and chemical systems they represent.
-Classroom 2 hours, laboratory 4 hours.
-Prerequisite: GL 263.
-Offered spring of even-numbered years.
+2 lecture hours, 4 laboratory hours.
+Prerequisite: GL 263 (Spring, even years).

 GL 265 Glacial Geology and Paleoclimate 4 Cr.

-The first half of this course covers glaciology and glacial deposits and landforms, with a strong focus on field investigation.
-The second half of the course presents the data and hypotheses on Quaternary climate change, including traditional glacial chronology and marine and ice core data and resultant chronology.
+This course covers glaciology and glacial deposits and landforms, with a strong focus on field investigation, as well as presenting the data and hypotheses on Quaternary climate change, including traditional glacial chronology and marine and ice core data and resultant chronology.
 Global climate change, both past and present, is a central theme of the course.
-Classroom 3 hours, laboratory 3 hours.
-Prerequisite: GL 110.
-Offered Fall of odd-numbered years.
+3 lecture hours, 4 laboratory hours.
+Prerequisite: GL 110 (Fall, odd years).

 GL 340 Project Development in Geology 1 Cr.

-A course for students majoring in Geology aimed to develop the skills for designing and executing an original scientific research project.
+Develops the skills for designing and executing an original scientific research project.
 Topics include research plan development, literature research to inform methodology, generation of site maps and protocols for collecting field and laboratory data, and generation of a properly formatted research proposal.
 1 lecture hour.
 Prerequisite: Geology or Environmental Science major, Junior standing or higher and permission of instructor.
-Offered spring semesters.
+(Spring).

 GL 440 Research Project in Geology 3 Cr.

 A capstone original research project under the direction of a faculty member in coordination with others taking this course.
 Field and laboratory work will generate new data on an expanding base; after analysis and interpretation, data will be presented in a technical format.
 All aspects of the project will be interpreted in the context of the literature.
-Prerequisite: ES 340/GL 340 or permission of the instructor.
-Students cannot receive credit for both ES 440 and GL 440.
-Offered fall semester.
+Prerequisite: GL 340.
+May not receive credit for both ES 440 this course and GL 440.
+(Fall).

 GL 451 Geology Seminar 3 Cr.